openstack/ceilometer/doc/source/contributing/plugins.rst

 "cpu", is of type "cumulative", meaning that between two polls, its value is not reset, or in other word that the cpu value is always provided as a duration that continuously increases since the creation of the instance.
-The second one, named "instance", is of type "delta", meaning that it's value is just the volume since the last poll.
+The second one, named "instance", is of type "cumulative", meaning that it's value is just the volume since the last poll.
 Here, the instance counter is only used as a way to tell the system that the instance is still running, hence the hard coded value of 1.